smourier/DirectNAot/README.md

 # DirectNAot
 This is an AOT-friendly version of [DirectN](https://github.com/smourier/DirectN).
-Only for x64 targets (doesn't mean it won't work for x32 targets, but it's not designed for it when there are ambiguities) .
+Only for x64 targets (doesn't mean it won't work for x86 targets, but it may not work for ambiguous types) .
 Only for .NET Core 8 and beyond.

 This is a work in progress.
 If you want to discuss how and where this is going, just create an issue.